skgbanga/skgbanga.github.io/_posts/2016-11-13-which-core.markdown

 7   0    0      3    3:3:3:0       yes
 ```

-The above is the output from a 4 core (8 if [hyper-threading][hyper-threading] is included) machine.
+Above is the output from a 4 core (8 if [hyper-threading][hyper-threading] is included) machine.
 All the cores are
 on the same socket ([numa][numa] architecture).
 This gives rise to 4 distinct possibilities:
 * two threads are bound on the same logical core
 * two threads are bound on the same physical core, but different logical core (hyper-threading)